Holiday rentals in Bologna

 Frescoed apartment + garden

-Beautiful apartment, completely frescoed and overlooking a large garden.
-Two double bedrooms, each with a bathroom.
-A bedroom with a single bed and a three-quarter bed.
+Beautiful apartment completely frescoed and overlooking a large garden.
+The apartment is spread over two levels.
+On the first floor two double bedrooms, each with a bathroom.
+One bedroom with a single bed and a sofa bed.
 Equipped kitchen, dining room, living room.
-Lower level home video, ping pong, foosball, gym, third bathroom.
-The appointment is in the city center.
+Lower floor home video, ping pong, table football, gym, laundry, third bathroom.
+The appointment is in the city centre.
 Public and private parking in the immediate vicinity.
-For extended stays rates to be agreed upon.

 B&B Corte Marsala